Linnorm236/Linnorm236/README.md

 ## Fun Fact ԅ(≖‿≖ԅ)

-Learned CSS by copying the styles of popular sites.
-I got so good at it that I could trick someone into thinking they were on the official site… when, in fact, they were browsing my little imitation.
-Turns out I’m pretty convincing when it comes to banking sites!
+Learned CSS by making imitatations of popular sites without inspecting the original code.
+Got easy to trick people into thinking they were on official site when, in fact, they were browsing the imitations.
+Turns out I’m pretty convincing when it comes to banking sites... シ

 ---